-Uppsala astronomers are involved in proposing the high-resolution spectrometer for the European Extremely Large Telescope (E-ELT http://www.eso.org/public/teles-instr/e-elt/).
-The light collecting area of this 39m telescope to be completed in 2025 is huge.
+Uppsala astronomers are involved in proposing the high-resolution spectrometer for the European Extremely Large Telescope (E-ELT).
+The light collecting area of this 39 m telescope to be completed in 2025 is huge.
+Science operations are planned to start in 2027.
 We will be able to study faint and faraway objects.
 Spectroscopy is the way to derive temperature, density and chemical composition etc.

-Thus we are working on a phase A study for in instrument covering spectral range from 0.4 to 1.5 micron with spectral resolution of 3 km/s.
+In 2020, the instrument consortium completed a phase A study, showing the feasibility of designing and building an instrument that covers a spectral range from 0.4 to 1.5 micron with spectral resolution of 3 km/s.
 The instrument will consist of a few specialized arms optimized for parts of the spectrum.
-The infrared arm is based on the phase A study that we performed for SIMPLE - a dedicated near infred spectrometer for the E-ELT (http://www.hires-eelt.org/77352b_1.pdf).

 The consortium is currently awaiting approval from ESO council to proceed with the next phase in this project.
 See also https://elt.eso.org/instrument/HIRES/